F1rst-Unicorn/stocks/client/ROADMAP.md

 * 00013 : NEW  : Refactor input parsing to lower dependencies
 * 00015 : NEW  : Fix broken system tests
 * 00016 : NEW  : Prevent sending SQL statements in JSON
-* 00017 : NEW  : Add visitors for common data
+* 00017 : DONE : Add visitors for common data

 ## Version 0.6
 * 00001 : NEW  : Add emitting QR codes for new users